 - Finally, navigate to your external drive and add the media.

 Chapter 5: Install Kodi Addons

-This wouldn’t be a helpful guide to Kodi if we didn’t mention add-ons.
+This wouldn’t be a helpful Beginner’s Guide to Kodi if we didn’t mention addons.
 These have the power to expand Kodi’s capabilities and to bring new types of content.
 The world of Kodi add-ons is incredibly large.
 You can find thousands of useful add-ons that can be installed from all over the Web.
 However, these are separated into two distinctive categories: official and unofficial add-ons.

 1. Official Addons for Kodi

 Developers of Kodi have their own repository of addons.
 These are so-called official addons which means they are maintained and offered via Kodi’s own software.
 Here’s how to browse the current selection.
 Also, don’t forget to check out the best official Kodi addons.

 - Open Kodi and navigate to ‘Add-ons’ using the main menu;